mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 therefore we can:
 - Improve the CSI Sidecar release process by reducing the number of components released
 - Decrease the maintenance tasks the SIG Storage community maintainers do to maintain the Sidecars
-- Propogate changes in common libraries used by CSI Sidecars immediately instead of through additional PRs
+- Propagate changes in common libraries used by CSI Sidecars immediately instead of through additional PRs
 - Reduce the number of components CSI Driver authors and cluster administrators need to keep up to date in k8s clusters

 As a side effects of combining the CSI Sidecars into a single component we also